-Audit finding means deficiencies which the auditor is required by OMB Circular A-133, Subpart E 'Auditors', Section 510 'Audit findings', Subsection (a) 'Audit findings reported', to report in the schedule of findings and questioned
+Audit finding means deficiencies which the auditor is required by 45 CFR 75.516, to report in the schedule of findings and questioned costs.

 Material weakness-"Statements on Auditing Standards 115" defines material weakness as a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.